ramunas-cvirka/hexone/README.md

 - **Windows portable** — same folder as the executable
 - **Windows MSIX** — the package's `LocalState` folder under `%LOCALAPPDATA%\Packages\`

-The main config file is `hexone.yaml`.
-It is created with defaults on first run.

-Saved SSH passwords and private-key passphrases are kept in the operating system's secure credential store rather than in `hexone.yaml`: Windows Credential Manager, macOS Keychain, or the Linux Secret Service.
-Existing plaintext values are migrated automatically.
+The main config file is `hexone.yaml`; Hexone creates it on first run.
+SSH passwords and key passphrases are stored in the operating system's secure credential store.

 ## License